stelligent/stelligent_commons/README.md

         bundle install

-2. Run one of the example scripts under the bin directory to generate a CloudFormation template:
+2. Run one of the example scripts under the bin directory to generate a CloudFormation template.
+The name of the script roughly reflects the type of VPC it is going to create.

         bin/generate_private_vpc > private_vpc_cfn_template.json
         bin/generate_3az_vpc --ip-to-allow-to-bastion xx.xx.xx.xx > 3az_vpc_cfn_template.json